 Hiring Agave to perform maintenance links our clients to our other services, like tree care, landscape enhancement, native plant salvage, and construction.
 We save communities thousands of dollars by having veteran leaders determine the best course of action to provide a quality product.

 One example of this value came up recently when Agave began working with a sprawling new west side community, with a generous amount of turf and a wide variety of plants, including citrus trees that need to be maintained properly.
-Agave’s construction division installed the common area of this beautiful community, and we offered an extended plant warranty to ensure a smooth transition from the developer to the H.O.A.
+Agave’s construction division installed the common area of this beautiful community, and ensured a smooth transition from the developer to the H.O.A.

 Caring for the new citrus trees was a challenge; at first, they struggled and began to look droopy, losing an extensive amount of leaves.
 We were able to assess the cause of this promptly, and had the grower come out, look at the trees, and confirm what we had expected — the trees were not receiving consistent water.
 The landscape plans had the citrus trees planted on a slope, making it difficult for